Hadeer-Adel729/CloneRepo-using-anotherRepo/README.md

 1-Create bash script file that executes the "Is" command

- -> the 'ls command is written in 'execute_ls.sh' file in master branch
+ -> the script is written in 'execute_ls.sh' file in master branch

 2-Push the bash file into a newly created repo